acse-srm3018/ReservoirClassification/README.md

 The dataset includes 3250 data within 6 clases that will be used for training ANN models.

 ## Basic information
-This project aims to solve 2-D wave equation using finite difference.

 An overview of the files is provided below.
 - `src_python/` contains all python code files